Rites and Reason Theatre

 Rites and Reason Theatre is a theater within the Africana Studies department of Brown University in Providence, Rhode Island.
-It was founded in 1970 by Professor George Houston Bass, and is one of the longest-running continuously producing black theaters in the United States.
+It was founded in 1970 by Professor George Houston Bass, and Professor Rhett Jones, is one of the longest-running continuously producing black theaters in the United States.
 Writers for the theater have included Ossie Davis, Ruby Dee, and Adrienne Kennedy.
 The theatre serves to develop theatrical and visual performance works that articulate and understand the expansive African Diaspora.

 History

 In 1968 several students held racial protests on the Brown University campus over the low admittance numbers of Black students and the university's lack of support for the Black students already enrolled.
 Sixty-five students, about 76% of the total Black student body, walked out in protest and remained in the basement of the Congdon Street Baptist Church until their demand for an increase in admissions was met, raising the proportion of African American students from 2.5% to 11% of the student body.
 The Rites and Reason Theatre was founded in 1970 by professor George Houston Bass in order to give Black students an outlet to express their diverse racial and cultural traditions and ideas.
 It was also intended to bring together three communities: university educated professionals, Brown students, and the African American working class, as people in the community were encouraged to become involved in performance.
 The theatre expanded rapidly and in 1973 it moved to its current location in the Churchill House.
 Two years later, it was made part of the Africana Studies Department.

 Rites and Reason receives funding from external grants, including the Langston Hughes Center for the Arts and the National Endowment for the Arts.